-eCommerce stores have two basic strategies to get products found online — purchase ads or improve search rankings.
+eCommerce stores have two basic strategies to help people find their products online: purchase ads or improve search rankings.
 The most cost-effective option is search engine optimization (SEO).
-While it takes time and effort to make organic search work for your business, it costs a lot less long-term than a paid ad strategy.
+And while it takes time and effort to make organic search work for your business, it costs a lot less long-term than a paid ad strategy.

 1. Boost local SEO